Palm Beach Jupiter Fresh and Saltwater inshore report

 Palm Beach - Saltwater Fishing Report

-Well that is the fishing report for the past week, hope you all enjoyed.
-Remember you cant catch them from the couch, so get out there and get hooked up.
+Well that is the fishing report for the past week, hope everybody enjoyed.
+Remember you cant catch them from the couch.
+So get out there and get hooked up.
 Tight Lines!
 Capt.
-Craig Korczynski, PhlatsInshoreFishing.com, 561-644-4371
+Craig Korczynski, 561-644-4371, PhlatsInshoreFishing.com

 More Fishing Reports: